yongcongwang/blog/source/_posts/deep_learning/Deep-Learning-Summary.md

  - For small data NN can performs as traditional algorithms like Linear regression or SVM(Support vector mechine);
  - For bigger data a small NN performs better than traditional algos;
  - For really big data, a large NN is better than middle NN that is better than small NN;
- - Hopefully we have a lot of data because the world is uing the computer a little bit more.
+ - Hopefully we have a lot of data because the world is using the computer a little bit more.
 2. Computation:
  - GPUs;
  - Powerful CPUs;